 Exam stress affects different people in different ways.
 It's perfectly normal to be a bit anxious, but if it's making you ill then do seek support.

 There are loads of ways to revise - the trick is to find the methods that work best for you.
-If you’re struggling with revision, the has loads of information about revision and exams, and they also offer one to one and group support sessions.
+If you’re struggling with revision, the University's Study Skills Service has loads of information about revision and exams, and they also offer one to one and group support sessions.

 Revision requires a lot of self-motivation and concentration.
 It’s important to be sensible in your approach and not overdo it.
 Make a revision plan with time allocated to each topic; but leave some room for flexibility so you can make changes and take breaks.

 Once you have your plan, here are our top tips:

 Different students need different spaces: some need absolute quiet; some like to be able to chat to friends; some like to listen to music.
 But every student should find somewhere they’re able to concentrate, with plenty of space to spread out and access to all the resources they need.
 Information about the different study spaces available can be found here.

 This year there is a temporary restriction on the number of study spaces in the Arts and Social Sciences Library, but alternative study spaces are being made available.

 If you have specific needs for your exams because of a disability or health problem, you can ask for Alternative Exam Arrangements (AEAs) to be put in place.
 This could include adjustments such as extra time, rest breaks, permission to bring food into an exam, smaller venues or specialist equipment.
 If you need AEAs you must request them via Disability Services before the deadline, which is several months prior to each assessment period.